marq24/emacberry.com/_docs/2500-offroadnav.md

 # Overview

-It's not always possible to extract TurnByTurn instructions for a previous recorded path (or a path that you have downloaded from another source) \[e.g. a cycling or hiking (round)trip that you have downloaded in GPX or KML format\].
+It's not always possible to extract turn-by-turn instructions for a previous recorded path (or a path that you have downloaded from another source) \[e.g. a cycling or hiking (round)trip that you have downloaded in GPX or KML format\].
-The reason for this missing TurnByTurn information is mainly, that there is no OpenStreetMap data available in the given region - or even simpler - there are no roads, path's or tracks - it's really just all OFF-ROAD terrain.
+The reason for this missing turn-by-turn information is mainly, that there is no OpenStreetMap data available in the given region - or even simpler - there are no roads, path's or tracks - it's really just all OFF-ROAD terrain.

-When you want to follow a path without TurnByTurn instructions, then it's impossible for the app to know if there are any junctions on your route.
+When you want to follow a path without turn-by-turn instructions, then it's impossible for the app to know if there are any junctions on your route.
 The app will always point into the direction of the _next calculated waypoint_ on the given route.